 Have a Plan for Collecting Social Security Benefits

 Collecting Social Security can help you delay the need to dip into your other retirement assets — which is a great way to keep your money working for you and help you fight inflation.

-“Social Security can be an excellent supplement for your retirement income,” said Mack Bekeza, CFP at Millennial Wealth Management.
+“Social Security can be an excellent supplement for your retirement income,” said Mack Bekeza, a CFP and wealth advisor with Accelerated Wealth, LLC.
 “To know what your expected benefit can be, go to SSA.gov, create an online account and make sure that your earnings history is accurate and your estimated benefit should appear.
 Although the benefit won’t take care of all of your income needs, it is still worthwhile to utilize.
 Also, remember that there are numerous Social Security strategies to maximize your benefits.”

 One way to increase your benefits is to delay collecting them.

-“Delay starting to take your Social Security benefits as long as possible,” said Jon Bradshaw, founder and president of Codebase.com.
+“Delay [taking] your Social Security benefits as long as possible,” said Jon Bradshaw, founder and president of Codebase.com.
 “That way, you can have those additional funds to help you during all types of potential recessions that may hit during retirement.
 It can mean a few extra hundred dollars a month, which can be valuable on a fixed income.”

 Hold Off on Withdrawing From Retirement Accounts

 If you’re nearing retirement, avoid making any withdrawals from your retirement accounts until it’s absolutely necessary — when your money is making money, that investment income is going to provide a cushion against inflation.

-“Taking distributions now will lock in losses, reduce your principal and make it difficult to achieve a sustained lifetime withdrawal,” said Kelly Crane, CFP, chief investment officer at Napa Valley Wealth Management.
+“Taking distributions now will lock in losses, reduce your principal and make it difficult to achieve a sustained lifetime withdrawal,” said Kelly Crane, senior vice president and investment advisor with Wealth Enhancement Group.

 Take Care of Your Health